benfo/design-system-basics/README.md

 - add another color
 - implement btn variant
 - add hover state with transition for the navlinks using the primary color

+## 14 Feb

+Tools:
+- Explore Chrome dev tools
+- Explore Lighthouse and the audit capabilities

+CSS:
+- Explore the concept of a container
+- Enable scrollable pages and add smooth scrolling
+- Explore CSS flexbox and grid
+- Refactor CSS to use scss
+- Add different sized buttons
+- Implement a ghost button
+- Add a hero component to the landing page